 My current practice is devoted to the care of patients with both acute and chronic liver disease, as well as individuals with disorders of the digestive tract.
-The majority of his referrals are for patients with chronic type C hepatitis -- most of which have previously failed some form of therapy or have now developed complications.
-My staff and I conducted research in several areas of liver disease, including new drug development in chronic hepatitis C. Over the years, I have been very fortunate to have been an invited speaker both nationally and internationally, having lectured in Latin America, Europe, and Asia.
+The majority of my referrals are for patients with chronic type C hepatitis -- most of which have previously failed some form of therapy or have now developed complications.
+My staff and I conducted research in several areas of liver disease, including new drug development in chronic hepatitis C. Today, a condition called non-alcoholic fatty liver disease is a leading cause of liver disease we see.
+Fatty liver is directly tied to obesity and metabolic syndrome.
+Over the years, I have been very fortunate to have been an invited speaker both nationally and internationally, having lectured in Latin America, Europe, and Asia.
 I am a Diplomat with the American Board of Internal Medicine, and a Fellow in the American College of Gastroenterology.

-Since 2003, I has been working with the Clear Channel Radio cluster in Houston.
-In addition to hosting Your Health First, I am also Medical Expert for 740 KTRH.
+Since 2003, I have been working with the Clear Channel Radio cluster in Houston.
+In addition to hosting Your Health First, I am also a Medical Expert for 740 KTRH.